kristywedel/QlikView/readme.md

 ##Overview
-Users may wish to change the look of a chart in a QlikView app, and it’s possible to add shortcuts to allow them to make changes to properties such as the orientation or whether nulls are displayed.
+Users may wish to change the look of a chart in a QlikView app, and it’s possible to add shortcuts to allow them to easily make changes to properties.
+In this example, an app is created that allows the user to toggle the orientation and whether nulls are displayed.

 ![alt tag](https://github.com/kristywedel/QlikView/blob/master/QlikView1.png)